North Carolina police probe arson, graffiti threat at Republican office

 White House spokesman Josh Earnest praised the efforts of self-described Democrats who raised about $13,000 in an online GoFundMe campaign to help Republicans reopen the office.

-"That's consistent with the values that we lift up in this country," he said at a news briefing on Monday.
+"That's consistent with the values that we lift up in this country," he said at a news briefing.
 "There is no justification for the use of violence to advance a political agenda."

 In a tweet on Sunday, Clinton said she was grateful no one was hurt in the attack, which she called "horrific and unacceptable."